notjackw/LearnSolana/Project 1/README.md

 To run this code, go to https://beta.solpg.io/ and create a new project (any type: Anchor, Native, etc.), then copy my client file into /client/client.ts.
 Click run in the web interface, look at the console.

+We are using the Web3.js API for making solana blockchain interactions easier.
+It provides a library of classes and functions that the developer uses.
+The developer's end goal is to create a `Transaction` object (filling out the correct fields and whatnot) and pass it into a `sendTransaction` function.

+Then the dev calls `$ node ./client.ts`.
+The file starts executing.
+The `Transaction` object is loaded into the `send` function and execution jumps to your local copy of the web3 library.
+The library connects to a validator over HTTP and sends your compiled transaction.
+The API listens on a port for an HTTP reponse.
+The API prints the response to your console.

 ## connect to devnet
 ```ts
 // Use Playground cluster connection